Top 10 Project Manager Interview Questions

-While you should always be prepared for common job interview questions, there are manager-specific questions that you’ll want to make sure you have practiced before hand.
+While you should always be prepared for common job interview questions, there are some specific project manager interview questions that you’ll want to make sure you have practiced beforehand.

 "Project managers must have a diverse range of abilities, but I would say most importantly they need to be flexible.
 This can mean being able to quickly adjust to taking on a new direction to better execute a project or to meet a new deadline.
 Or it could mean being adaptable to work with an array of personality types.
 In this role, sometimes you will need to react quickly and strategically so being able to adapt to new circumstances is necessary."

 2. How do you approach a newly assigned project?

 This allows the interviewer to see your approach to project management and to gauge your organizational skills.